mailcmd/bobot/NOTES.md

 ```

-How to store on bot body?
+How to store a bot body?

 ```elixir
 [:block, [:start, {:receive, {:muid, [], Elixir}}], [